 To display Acumen Hypotension Prediction Index software parameters in Invasive monitoring mode, connect a pressure cable and Acumen IQ sensor.
-With an Acumen IQ sensor, an additional four parameters can be displayed: stroke volume variation (SVV), dynamic arterial elastance (Ea{dyn}), systolic slope (dP/dt), and Acumen Hypotension Prediction Index (HPI).
-These four parameters appear as a dashboard at the bottom of the main monitoring view as the four cockpit parameters.
+With an Acumen IQ sensor, an additional five key parameters can be displayed: stroke volume variation (SVV), dynamic arterial elastance (Eadyn), systolic slope (dP/dt), pulse pressure variation (PPV), and Acumen Hypotension Prediction Index (HPI).
+These five parameters are labeled as "Acumen IQ" parameters and can be configured on any monitor screen.
 Blood pressure parameters monitored with a pressure cable in Invasive mode are always selectable as key parameters.
 Similarly, Acumen IQ sensor arterial pressure parameters are selectable as key parameters.
-See table 9-3 on page 176 for availability of Acumen IQ sensor parameters in Invasive mode.
+See table 9-3 on page 177 for availability of Acumen IQ sensor parameters in Invasive mode.